 Location: 1 Lodge St., Asheville, NC 28803

 Castle Ladyhawke was built in 2005 and spans over 10,000 square feet.
-According to the property’s official website, the design was chosen to reflect Scottish Border architecture, but even if you aren’t up to speed on architectural history, you’ll clearly see this building was influenced by European styles.
+According to the property’s official website, the design was chosen to reflect Scottish Border architecture, but even if you aren’t up to speed on architectural history, you’ll clearly see this is one of several Carolina castles influenced by European styles.